 Locomotion types

-Locomotion refers to movement or the ability to move in physical/virtual space.
-It’s one of the main topics to consider for any immersive application, and there are many types of how that can be done.
+Locomotion refers to movement or the ability to move in real/virtual space.
+It’s one of the main topics to consider for any immersive application, and there are several ways it can be done.

-In this page, we introduce the two main types of locomotion: physical and artificial Locomotion, and give some examples of what artificial Locomotion there is.
+On this page, we introduce the two main types of locomotion: physical and artificial locomotion, and provide some examples of artificial locomotion.

 Physical locomotion